-Client's printed name signature Date If client is a minor (below age 18): X Parent's printed name signature Date Who would you like to be your emergency contact ct?
-Name, relationship, & phone If you don't mind me askin ng, how did you hear a bout my services?
-Please check the above box (otherwise the limits of cor • nat I thank the person who referred you to me vent me from doing so).
-Please check the above box treatment ends, to ensure le k in with you free of charge, months after
+Who would you like to be your emergency contact?
+Name, relationship, & phone If you don't mind me asking, how did you hear about my services?
+Please check the above box if it's OK with you that I thank the person who referred you to me (otherwise the limits of confidentiality would prevent me from doing so).
+Please check the above box if it's OK that I check in with you free of charge, months after treatment ends, to ensure long-term progress.